tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 Serialization of names is handled by `DataJsonSerializerOptions`, see below and [Serialization](serialization) for more info.

-It can be overridden by `JsonRpcMethodStyleAttribute` or ignored if custom method name is defined with `JsonRpcMethodAttribute`
+It can be overridden by `JsonRpcMethodStyleAttribute` or ignored if custom method name is defined with `JsonRpcMethodAttribute`.

 ### DefaultDataJsonSerializerOptions